Money

 Online currency converter:

-Please also check with your credit card company to ensure you are bring a card that has no international transaction fees.
+IMPORTANT: Check with your credit card company to ensure you are bringing a card that has no international transaction fees.

-Increasingly, this is the best way to go.
-You can generally get the best exchange rate, and many ATM cards double as credit cards.
-Some ATM card systems (such as CIRRUS and PLUS) can be used in major cities abroad to withdraw money from your home bank account.
+You will want to bring an ATM or debit card, and a backup, abroad in order to withdraw cash onsite.
 All you need is your card, your PIN number, and a list of ATM machines in your host country.
-Your bank can supply you with such a list.
+Your bank can supply you with such a list, or you can search online.
 Remember your PIN number.

 Many European ATMs take only four-digit PIN numbers.
 If yours is longer, ask for a four-digit one before you leave.
 Also, some foreign keypads have only numbers.
 If you have letters in your PIN number, substitute the number you would use to dial that letter on an American telephone.